3rd party sites have been selling my software without my knowledge, and that’s perfectly fine

 Any developer who works in the WordPress space has probably faced this situation at some point.
 I first experienced this several years ago when Task Rocket and associated add-ons were still a thing, and my first reaction was of pure annoyance and frustration to see them selling my products for only a fraction of the original asking price.

-Going by this logic, those customers didn’t take any income from me and they can’t cause me to lose any in the future.
+Going by this logic, those customers couldn’t take any income from me if they weren’t going to buy from me in the first place.

 More Articles